 The CFO & Treasurer of Pennantpark Investment (PNNT) is Buying Shares

-This recent transaction increases Aviv Efrat’s holding in the company by 25.45% to a total of $312.8K.
-This is Efrat’s first transaction since reporting a Buy transaction on PFLT back in May 2019
+This recent transaction increases Aviv Efrat’s holding in the company by 21.86% to a total of $356.8K.
+In addition to Aviv Efrat, 3 other PNNT executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>